BarnabasRobotics/Barnabas-Instructors-Guide/lessons/_rover_lessons_home/10/index.md

 See the updated motor control tables for both motor A and motor B using analog control.

-Note: Only pins 8 and 11 can be controlled via analog so pins 8 and 12 can still only be HIGH or LOW.
+Note: In the table below, only pins 8 and 11 can be controlled via analog so pins 8 and 12 can still only be HIGH or LOW.

 **Motor A Control Table Using Analog**